irbujam/ss_log_event_monitor/README.md

   - Removed the need for log file as monitoring is now using metrics endpoints
   - Discord notifications to a webhook of your choice (refer to https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks on how to create a webhook for your own server notifications)
       - Node and Farmer process state is determined and notification is sent to discord if either is offline
-  - Metrics information per farmer  including:
+  - Metrics information including:
-      - Node state
+      - Node(s) state
-      - Farmer state
+      - Farmer(s) state
-      - Per disk metrics:
+      - Per Farmer disk level metrics:
-          - plotting performance metrics
+          - plotting performance
           - rewards and misses
   - auto-refresh custom timer set-up
   - Local Time Zone display